burzomir/currency-converter/README.md

 - [Architecture] Forwarding requests to third party services via custom server side services to prevent sensitive data leakage and gain better control over the entire system.
 - [Architecture] Request tracking to avoid race conditions inside of the `Converter` component
 - [Architecture] Request debouncing to avoid unnecessary request while a user is till typing inside of the `Converter` component

+## Third party

+I created a Postman collection that helped me to learn the CurrencyBeacon API.